thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 * PSK Key Exchange Modes, and
 * Application-Layer Protocol Negotiation (ALPN).

-For external pre-shared keys {{!RFC9258}}, which defines an interface for importing these types of keys into TLS/DTLS 1.3, MUST be used.
+For use of external pre-shared keys {{!RFC9258}} makes the following
+recommendation:

+> Applications SHOULD provision separate PSKs for (D)TLS 1.3 and prior versions.

+Where possible, the importer interface defined in {{!RFC9258}} MUST be used for external PSKs.
+This ensures that external PSKs used in (D)TLS 1.3 are bound to a specific key derivation function (KDF) and hash function.

 The SNI extension is discussed in this document and the justification for implementing and using the ALPN extension can be found in {{?RFC9325}}.